-Issue: making available the digital dividend spectrum in the 800 MHz band on a coordinated basis (the greater the number of countries and size of market, and all making available similar frequencies, the better).
+Issue: making available the digital dividend spectrum in the 800 MHz band on a coordinated basis (the more countries making it available and the larger the market, the better).

-Undoubtedly, Member States will face challenges in making the 800 MHz band available, where appropriate through a coordinated EU approach,.
+Undoubtedly, Member States will face challenges in making the 800 MHz band available, where appropriate through a coordinated EU approach.
 Industry will also face challenges, including developing appropriate equipment standards and dealing with issues of convergence in services.